 -

-The purpose of the payment is to facilitate the transition to another job.
+The compensation is intended to facilitate the transition to another job.

 -